saurabh0687/impledge_assignment/README.md

 This Java Program finds the longest and the second longest compound word formed by combining two or more words from the inputs text file

 #How it works

-**I divided this problem in to two sub problems -
+I divided this problem in to two sub problems:
    - To find out whether the given word is compound or not
    - To find the longest and the second longest from the founded compound words